stolostron/acm-ansible-collection-demo/README.md

 ansible-playbook playbooks/demo-cleanup.yml
 ```
 The demo setup playbook will:
-- Disable "Cluster Proxy" and "Managed ServiceAccount" feature on ACM
+- Disable "Cluster Proxy" and "Managed ServiceAccount" features on ACM
 - Delete all resources created by demo setup from Ansible Automation Controller